ICE Connect

 Experimental Compute Cloud

-We provide bare-metal servers through MAAS, a cloud-style automatic provisioning platform led by Canonical.
+We provide bare-metal servers and GPU virtual machines through MAAS, a cloud-style automatic provisioning platform led by Canonical.
 A bare-metal server is a physical server that is not shared between customers.

 Type Cores RAM Disk Price